-Area in Acres is calculated to allow for distance separation on all sides for a html/
+Area in Acres is calculated to allow for distance separation on all sides for a three person family and a vehicle.
+One acre is approximately the size of a football field or exactly 208 feet x 208 feet.

 Example: Given a fire with 10 foot flame heights (no wind or slope).
 You would need a minimum of 40 feet between you and the flames.
 So your total safety zone should be 80 feet x 80 feet.
 If you are settled into the middle of the safety zone you will have a minimum distance of 40 feet to each edge of the zone.